Baram Dam: Background

-Corruption has also been alleged, the Baram MP Jacob Dungau Sagan, currently the Malaysian Deputy Minister of International Trade and Industry, was accused of supporting the project after obtaining RM63 million worth of contracts and timber concessions for the Baram district.
-He dismissed it as a political ploy ahead of parliamentary elections.
+Corruption has also been alleged, the Baram MP Jacob Dungau Sagan, formerly the Malaysian Deputy Minister of International Trade and Industry, was accused of supporting the project after obtaining RM63 million worth of contracts and timber concessions for the Baram district.
+He dismissed the accusation as a political ploy ahead of parliamentary elections.

 Impacts

 Displacement

 At least 20,000 people from 25 longhouses would be displaced if the dam is built, according to International Rivers.
 The feasibility study estimated that 6,000 to 8,000 people from 32 longhouses would be displaced.
 This number has also been verified by Miri Resident's office.
 The displaced communities mostly consisted of Kenyah, Kayan, and Penan communities.
 In the upcoming SEIA, a household register would be developed for proposed resettlement of the displaced communities.
 According to Sarawak Energy, the dam project would accelerate the development of Baram township and to provide work opportunities and better infrastructure development for the local communities.

 With the threat of displacement, protests by locals and international anti-dam groups against the dam have been common and have stalled preliminary construction such as access-road building.
 In September 2012, a document containing thousands of signatures was submitted to Sarawak's Chief Minister office.
 However, also in 2012, the Federation of Orang Ulu Association Malaysia, a group representing local ethnic groups dwelling near the site, pledged their support to the project.

 A group of 300 indigenous people staged a demonstration during IHA 2013 World Congress held by International Hydropower Association (IHA) at Borneo Convention Centre Kuching in May 2013.
 Written demands were submitted to executive director of IHA, Richard M Taylor.
 On 23 October 2013, native protesters disrupted 30 Sarawak Energy Berhad (SEB) workers who were doing geological studies at the proposed construction area.

 Road blockades have impacted construction, one blockade has been erected near Long Lama and another one was erected near the proposed dam construction site.
 The blockade continued for nearly one year until 21 October 2014 when 50 police personnel dismantled the "KM15" blockade at Long Kesseh.
 Another blockade was re-erected few hours later.
 On 23 October 2014, the protesters celebrated one-year anniversary of the continuing blockade.

 In November 2015, the late Sarawak Chief Minister Tan Sri Adenan Satem said that the Sarawak government had decided that the Baram Dam project had been shelved, though this is described as "temporary".